matt-allan/expanse/README.md

 💻 A desktop app that helps you avoid repetitive strain injuries

-- Feel let’s stressed and more mindful with regular breaks
+- Feel less stressed and more mindful with regular breaks
 - Prevent repetitive strain injuries with gentle stretches you can do at your desk
 - Finish work without feeling tired and achy